epinio/docs/src/installation/install_epinio_manual.md

 $ helm upgrade --install epinio epinio/epinio -n epinio --values values.yaml
 ```

-The following command will update the local Epinio config:
+The following command will update the local Epinio settings:

 ```
-$ epinio config update
+$ epinio settings update
 ```

 Now the installation is done.
 The configured system domain needs to point to the